-Reasonable Accommodations
+Reasonable Accommodations for Attendance

 Faculty determine course attendance policies.
 Because attendance may be integral to the pedagogic process, these policies are set by faculty at the College/School, departmental or individual level.
 Faculty also determine policies regarding make-up work and missed quizzes and exams.
 The United States Department of Education Office of Civil Rights, which enforces disability law in higher education, uses the following heuristic to determine if class attendance is fundamental to course participation: